ActrapidA fast acting human insulin

 term management of post operative pain.

-PhentolamineA vasodilator, to treat hypertension
+PhentolamineA vasodilator, to treat hypertension in cardiac patients.

 treatment for hypotension.